 This recipe was developed in partnership with Smith’s.

-These oven fried ham steaks are quick and easy to make and are so tasty too!
+These oven-fried country ham steaks are quick and easy to make are so tasty too!

 A New Look for Ham

 When you love the ease of cooking ham for dinner, but are getting a little tired of the same-old, same-old…